-It’s not hard to use logs at the start your project.
+It’s not hard to use logs at the start of your project.
 Most likely, you can access all the logs you need from your local machine.
 If something goes wrong, go to the AppData directory, find the most recent session logs, and open them with Notepad.
 Likely, you’re well on your way to fixing the problem.

-This approach is fine for a simple local project, or for learning how to use log data effectively.
+This approach is acceptable for a simple local project or learning how to use log data effectively.
 But it doesn’t scale well.
-Later down the line, when the application is running on multiple hosts across dozens of different servers, accessing the logs you need will be a bit more complicated.
-Even worse, maybe dozens of servers are actually hundreds - and finding right log will be a nightmare without a better system.
+Later down the line, when the application runs on multiple hosts across dozens of different servers, accessing the logs you need will be a bit more complicated.
+Even worse, maybe dozens of servers are actually hundreds - and finding the correct log will be a nightmare without a better system.

 Centralized logging lets you bypass this headache.
 Instead of relying on access to hundreds of different machines, you designate one accessible location for all your log data.

-Below, we discuss some of the specific benefits of having access to all of your logging data in one centralized location and how that will improve your logging workflow.
+Below, we discuss some of the specific benefits of centralized logging and how that will improve your workflow.

 Centralized Logging Systems make troubleshooting faster

 How much time do you spend finding logs, not solving problems?

 You may know where the logs are on your local machine, but do you know exactly where to find them for a customer in Ohio?
 Where to find logs for a user running a beta?
 You might not know off the top of your head.
-It can be difficult to keep track of this information (and it’s even more difficult if you create multiple applications).
+It can be challenging to keep track of this information (and it’s even more difficult if you create multiple applications).